-In our recent 2019 State of Sales Survey, we found out that we aren't the only ones partial to sales gamification.
+In our State of Sales Survey, we found out that we aren't the only ones partial to sales gamification.
 Over 70% of sales teams surveyed were either currently running a competition or planning to soon.
 Seems that competitions are becoming increasingly engrained in successful sales culture.
 To help you keep your contests fresh, affordable, and aligned with metrics that matter, we're bringing some fresh contest inspo — read on!

 Before launching your next contest, here are a few things to consider: